wazuh/wazuh-documentation/source/user-manual/capabilities/system-inventory/viewing-system-inventory-data.rst

    sca_check_rules       sys_netiface
    sca_policy            sys_netproto

 You can further query the tables for any information you are interested in.
-For example, if you want to know if a particular software is present on an endpoint, you can query the sys_programs table using  sqlite>select * from sys_programs where name="<SOFTWARE_NAME>";.
-The command below checks whether the wazuh-agent program is present on a monitored Linux endpoint and shows the captured details:
+For example, if you want to know if a particular software is present on an endpoint, you can query the ``sys_programs`` table using  ``sqlite>select * from sys_programs where name="<SOFTWARE_NAME>";``.
+The command below checks whether the ``wazuh-agent`` program is present on a monitored Linux endpoint and shows the captured details:

 .. code-block:: console